bisa-aaa/portfolio/src/pages/design/conventions.md

 During conventions, my responsibilities include photography and videoography coverage for the post-convention highlights and documentation.

-RMA conventions require extensive preparations that begin months in advance,clear communication with other departments, and working closely with the convention coordinator.
+RMA conventions require extensive preparations that begin months in advance, clear communication with other departments, and working with the convention coordinator.